MarioPeraltaA/EcoTariff/README.md

 # EcoTariff

 **Repository for cleaning, structuring, and analyzing historical electricity tariffs.
-Focused on block tariffs (residential, commercial, industrial) with monthly resolution and multi-utility coverage.**
+Focused on tariffs (residential, commercial, industrial) with monthly resolution and multi-utility coverage.**

 ---